LauraCuenca/TaylorSwift-Recommend/README.md

 TaylorSwiftRecommend.run
 ```
 ### ```Development```
 After cloning the repository, run bin/setup to install dependencies.
-You can then run tests with respec.
+You can then run tests with rspec.

 ### ```Contribution```
 Bug reports and pull requests are welcome at laura.cuenca1@gmail.com.